bartvanhoey/AbpIoStepByStep/StepByStep/BookStoreAngularEFcore/Step5/Step5.md

 ![swagger-ui](images/swaggerui.png)

 Swagger has a nice UI to test APIs.
-You can try to execute the [GET] /api/app/book API to get a list of books
+You can try to execute the [GET] /api/app/book API to get the list of books

 [Home](./../../../README.md) | [Previous Step](StepByStep/../../Step3/Step3.md) | [Next Step](StepByStep/../../Step6/Step6.md)